Short answer: No.

 For the reasoning, read on.

-A few zyBooks have end-of-section exercises, intended for students to do offline and submit in some other manner (like on paper, or uploaded to an LMS).
-Only a few zyBooks have those. zyBooks are created from scratch for the web, and thus some features differ from traditional textbooks, in an effort to improve the learning experience.
-One such difference is that instead of traditional end-of-section exercises that instructors choose from for homework problems, most zyBooks have over 1000 learning question "Participation Activities" embedded throughout the content, and include auto-generated "Challenge Activities" to serve as traditional homework problems (dozens of such activities, each with multiple levels, thus yielding several hundred problems).
+First, note that only a few zyBooks have end-of-section exercises, intended for students to do offline and submit in some other manner (like on paper, or uploaded to an LMS).
+The reason is because, unlike regular textbooks, every zyBook, having been written natively for the web, already comes with hundreds or thousands of integrated learning questions ("Participation Activities"), and many also include auto-generated "Challenge Activities" to serve as traditional homework problems.
 For many instructors, those activities, plus some custom homework problems created by the instructor, serve as a strong approach.

-However, some zyBooks include additional end-of-section exercises to choose from for homework problems, especially for exercises that are hard to auto-grade, such as proofs.
-As we seek to serve our instructors and students, we invested in creating a full set of end-of-section exercises for some of our materials, similar to a traditional textbook.
-We also decided to provide these additional exercises for free, and did not increase the zyBook's price.
-Those end-of-section exercises are intended to be used as in a traditional textbook.
+However, for a few subjects, instructors still requested additional non-interactive end-of-section exercises.
+This is largely because some exercises are hard to auto-grade, such as proofs.
+And partly because instructors of certain topics are accustomed to having a large set of exercises to choose from, from their previous textbook.
+As we seek to serve our instructors and students, we invested in creating a full set of end-of-section exercises for certain zyBooks, similar to a traditional textbook.
+We provided these additional exercises for free, and did not increase the zyBook's price.
+Those end-of-section exercises are intended to be used as in a traditional textbook, for offline homework or some extra practice.

 A key improvement over the traditional approach is: